 Hilary Chipping is Chief Executive at the South East Midlands Local Enterprise Partnership (SEMLEP), which she helped to establish in 2011.
 She leads on setting the strategic economic priorities for the South East Midlands area, including overseeing a £265m programme of capital investment through the Local Growth Fund.
 During her tenure, SEMLEP has published the Local Industrial Strategy and Strategic Economic Plan for the area, Skills Plan and Energy Strategy.
 Hilary works closely with central Government, local authority, regional and private sector partners and the national network of Local Enterprise Partnerships to enable the delivery of infrastructure to unlock economic and housing growth, develop skills and create good quality places.

-Andy Eastlake is Managing Director of the Zemo Partnership (formerly Low CVP).
+Andy Eastlake is the Chief Executive of the Zemo Partnership (formerly Low CVP).
 Andy has a strong background in vehicle engineering and evaluation, specialising in powertrain developments, fuel economy and emissions.
 He was formerly Group Head of Commercial and Projects at Millbrook Proving Ground where he led the work on powertrain test and development programmes and alternative fuels for a variety of global OEM customers.
 Previously as Head of Laboratories, Andy was responsible for all technical aspects of the Millbrook business and for government and European legislative relations.
 He is also a Fellow of the Institution of Mechanical Engineers, served on the board of CENEX and sits a range of industry advisory bodies.

-Kamal Panchal is the LGA’s senior adviser on transport and local growth policy.
+Kamal Panchal (Observer) is the LGA’s senior adviser on transport and local growth policy.
 He has over 25 years’ experience of local government working with local authorities, officials across Government departments, and expert organisations in the transport, environment and growth sector.
 Kamal has taken a strong interest in supporting member councils on transport decarbonisation, drawing together expertise across the sector for the benefit of local leaders and the communities they serve.
 With a core membership of 335, the LGA is the national membership body for local authorities which works on behalf of its member councils to support, promote and improve local government.

 Anthony Smith is Chief Executive of Transport Focus the independent statutory consumer watchdog for Britain’s rail passengers, users of the Strategic Road Network and bus, coach and tram passengers outside London.
 Transport Focus uses its substantial evidence base to drive change for all transport users.
 Anthony qualified as a solicitor then worked for five years as principal consumer lawyer for the Consumers’ Association, publishers of Which?
 This was followed by a year as the legal consultant for Consumers International, a worldwide federation of consumer groups.
 Prior to joining Transport Focus, Anthony was deputy and acting director of ICSTIS, the then regulator of premium rate telephone services.